Probate – Making A Will

 Below you will find our most frequently asked questions about probate and making a will if you find that your question is not listed please do not hesitate to contact us.

 Why should I make a will?

 We often get asked if you need a will.
 It is important to make a will because if you do not, the law of intestacy decides what happens to your assets.
-A will can ensure proper arrangements are made for your family, and you are giving simple clear guidance for your family regarding how your estate is dealt with after you die, subject to certain legal rights of spouses and children.
+A will is the opportunity to sure that your wishes after your death are implemented, and your estate is distributed to the people you would like it to go to.
 If you are married, have assets and or children you should make a will.
 It gives guidance for your family to deal with your assets after your death.

 How Much Does Making a Will in Ireland Cost?